syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

-Using document As WordDocument = New WordDocument("Input.docx") 'Hook the event to customize the image. document.SaveOptions.ImageNodeVisited += SaveImage 'Save the Word document as a Markdown file. document.Save("WordtoMd.md", FormatType.Markdown)
+Using document As WordDocument = New WordDocument("Input.docx") 'Hook the event to customize the image. document.SaveOptions.ImageNodeVisited += SaveImage 'Save a Word document as a Markdown file. document.Save("WordtoMd.md", FormatType.Markdown)
 End Using

 Private Shared Sub SaveImage(ByVal sender As Object, ByVal args As ImageNodeVisitedEventArgs) Dim imagepath = "D:\Temp\Image1.png"
- 'Save the image stream as file.
+ 'Save the image stream as a file.
 Using fileStreamOutput = File.Create(imagepath)
    args.ImageStream.CopyTo(fileStreamOutput)
 End Using
-'Set the uri to be used for image in output markdown. args.Uri = imagepath
+'Set the URI to be used for the image in the output markdown. args.Uri = imagepath
 End Sub
 {% endhighlight %}

 {% highlight c# tabtitle="UWP" %}
-//Open the file as Stream.
+//Open the file as a Stream.
 using (Stream docStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Input.docx"))
 {
     //Load the file stream into a Word document.